 Minors can be awarded in the subfields of the Doctoral Program’s specific tracks, in Social Science Methodology, or in other subfields closely related to political science, based on agreements between the Doctoral School and other CEU units.
 Obtained minors are certified at the time of the graduation by the Doctoral School in the Doctoral Candidate’s official transcript of records.

-Minor in a specific track of the Doctoral Program: Students are entitled to a minor in a track other than their own if they collect at least 8 credits from this chosen track.
-Out of these 8 credits, at least 4 credits must come from the core curriculum.
+Minor in a specific track of the Doctoral Program: Students are entitled to a minor in a track other than their own if they collect at least 8 US credits from this chosen track.
+Out of these 8 US credits, at least 4 US credits must come from the core curriculum.

 Minor in other subfields closely related to political science: To obtain a minor in another subfield closely related to political science, students need to complete 8 credits from courses offered by a partner CEU unit, based on a cooperation agreement between the CEU unit and the Doctoral School.

 - Minor in Human Rights – A minor in Human Rights can be obtained by students of the Doctoral School after completing 8 credits of courses at CEU’s Department of Legal Studies (LEGS).
-These 8 credits all can be earned from both PhD- and MA-level courses, but only 4 MA-level courses can be counted towards the mandatory course requirements of the PhD program of Political Science, contingent on the approval of the School Director (see section 3.1 of the Doctoral Regulations on Coursework).
+These 8 credits all can be earned from both PhD- and MA-level courses, but only 4 MA-level courses can be counted towards the mandatory course requirements of the PhD program of Political Science, contingent on the approval of the School Director (see section 3.1 of the Doctoral Program Regulations on Coursework).
 Students who pursue the minor in Human Rights may choose to complete the required LEGS courses instead of the mandatory 4 credits that are to be completed from a second track.
-The completion of the minor is a mandatory prerequisite of graduation for students who are admitted to the Doctoral Program with the special Human Rights Scholarship.